Mohammad Amir

-In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
+In August 2018, he was one of the 33 players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
 On 26 July 2019, he announced his retirement from Test cricket in order to focus on limited overs cricket.
 On 17 December 2020, he announced his retirement from international cricket.
+But on 24 March 2024, he withdrew his retirement from international cricket for 2024 ICC Men's T20 World Cup.
+Months later he once again announced his retirement from international cricket in December 2024.

-Early life
+Early and personal life

-Amir was born on 13 April 1992 in Changa Bangial, Gujar Khan, Punjab, Pakistan.
-He is the son of Raja Muhammad Fayyaz.
-He was the second youngest of seven children.
-"Wasim Akram is my favourite bowler, he's my idol.
+Amir was born on 13 April 1992 in Changa Bangial, Gujar Khan, Punjab, Pakistan into a Punjabi family.
+The second youngest of seven children, consisting of six sons and a daughter, his father Raja Mohammad Fayyaz served in the Pakistan Army before taking a government job as a watchman in a school.

+Growing up, his idol was Wasim Akram, claiming, "Wasim Akram is my favourite bowler, he's my idol.
 When I used to watch him on TV, I would try to see what exactly he was doing with the ball.
 Then I would go outside and imitate his actions and bowling."